How to Improve Communication in Your Relationship

 Why communication breaks down

-Most couples don't have a communication 'problem' — they have a communication 'gap'.
+Most couples don't have a communication 'problem', they have a communication 'gap'.
 You're both busy, tired, and the easy stuff fills the space.
+This is especially true for busy couples and for new parents, where conversations shrink to logistics.

 10 daily habits for better communication